nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 ## Introduction

 You deployed the Helidon *quickstart-mp* application.
-In this lab, we will access the application and verify using multiple management tools.
+In this lab, we will access the application and verify using multiple management tools provided by Verrazzano.

 ### Grafana